 - In the case of larger estates, whether a trust would be worthwhile.

 Modern day family arrangements often mean that simple planning with a Will is not possible.
 For example, you may own a property and would like to leave it to your children in the long term but may need to provide a right of occupation for a spouse or partner for their lifetime.
 Our expertise and familiarity with these arrangements means that we can give you the advice that you need to make these important decisions, whatever your situation might be.

-If you would like to have an informal chat first, then please don’t hesitate to contact Lisa Bennett on 01245 504904 or one of our solicitors below.
+If you would like to have an informal chat first, then please don’t hesitate to contact Michelle Bright on 01245 504904 or one of our solicitors below.

 If you are coming to our office in Chelmsford, car parking is available at the rear of our building and wheelchair access can be easily arranged.
 If necessary, our solicitors can also visit you at home or in hospital.